Ah Girls Go Army: Reception

 The movie received widespread criticism and scorn prior and after its release.
 The Straits Times film correspondent John Lui gave the film 2/5 stars, remarking that it was "as funny as a positive Covid test", that it "takes effort to be this terrible" - "where effort is made to make fun of women being women", that it was "making fun of people already made fun of in society".
 Douglas Tseng from 8 Days gave it 1/5 stars, describing Jack Neo's directing and storytelling as "tone deaf", and full of pervasive product placements.
 Tseng also criticised the unflattering depiction of women in the movie, remaking "Seriously, do young women really behave like this?
 Jack, when was the last time you hung out with young women?".
 Lim Yian Lu from Yahoo!
 Life similarly criticised the product placement and incoherent plot, giving it 1/5 stars.
-Fasiha Nazren from Mothership pointed out that while the characters were easy to remember and reflect their traits, there were some hit-and-misses for the humour, where some of it is expected from a family-friendly movie with other jokes recycled from other past movies.
-Fasiha also pointed out the generous product placements with a hint of a future movie and that the theme song sounded like a nursery rhyme.
-Matthaeus Choo from Sinema.SG commented that though Jack Neo has previous movie successes by bringing to life emotions shared by Singaporeans, the film appeared to be disconnected from reality.
-Choo added that while Ah Boys to Men was able to scrape by as the characters are stand-ins for people being encountered in real life, the movie does not have that link, criticising the stereotypes that underpin the show.
-Amanda Tan from Youthopia said that the movie was a "slipshod" rendition of the original Ah Boys to Men film series, referencing previous criticisms made by previous reviewers including a poorly written story and characters not being fully developed with the only saving point being good-looking actors.
-Tan pointed that as a Gen-Z woman, she only took the message that it was a "misogynistic portrayal of women", being unable to comprehend the unrealistic plot.
 Delfina Utomo from Time Out said the movie is mostly a "chaotic Facebook Live video of someone selling me products", a film with low-brow humour that is characteristic of Neo's previous films, and the plot revolving around "taking initiative".
 Utomo also pointed out that the scriptwriters writing the film had no idea of "what it's like being woman", saying that the dialogue and plot appeared condescending even as it avoided objectifying women.
 This is emphasised by the fact that the film's characters acted or spoke in a childish manner, further elaborated with a film's character whose suicide attempt was treated rather insensitively.